cn-uofbasel/indigenous_community_networks/collaboration_plan.md

 Maria would love to keep in touch with her daughter more often, mostly through audio messages but sometimes also text.
 Maria knows how to read and write Portuguese, although she would prefer audio communication, and knows how to use a smartphone.
 Because there is no Internet connection in her village it would be more convenient for her to install applications on her smartphone from a local repository rather than from an official App Store.

-Life in the village is organized around the Sun with most activity happening when the Sun is shining, which is around 12h per day.
-Outside of work activities, often in the forest a few kms around the village, Maria spends time interacting with other villagers, often during random encounters.
-As developers of technical solutions, we anticipate that deploying technologies for remote connections may affect the social dynamics in Maria's village as users may prefer to spend time remotely over local interactions; this should eventually be confirmed with Maria and other villagers and let them decide whether they would be ok with such changes or not.
-In the meantime, it seems to us for the moment that accepting intermittent connectivity would make the infrastructure cheaper and limit the potential negative effects of introducing new communication infrastructure.
+Experiences in deploying Internet to other indigenous villages have shown that Internet access encouraged addictive behaviour, around porn, games, and social media, and threatened the social fabric of villages.
+In reaction, some villages such as the 21 part of the Guarani Mbya ethnic group even decided to block Internet access during some times of the day.
+This suggests that deployment of connectivity solutions should be done progressively to let the villagers assess the impact of more limited forms of communication before deployment high-bandwidth Internet access to every individual.
+Text and audio messages over an intermittent connectivity infrastructure seems like a good first step in enabling connectivity with remote family members without introducing unwanted social dynamics.

 **Requirements:**

-    - Bridge to a node with Internet connection
+    - Bridge to a node with Internet connection, only for synchronizing SSB messages
     - Mobile application with audio
     - Easy to use interface for oral-cultures
     - Easy way to discover and install the app
-    - Intermitent nodes as to not affect social dynamics and lower the costs of infrastructure.
+    - Intermitent nodes as to not affect social dynamics.

 ### Emergency communication in the jungle